Best Cheap Health Insurance in Montana (2025)

 Silver plans will pay 73% to 94% of your medical costs if you have a low income.

-You may qualify for extra discounts, called cost-sharing reductions (CSRs), if you make between $15,060 and $37,650 per year as a single person.
+You may qualify for extra discounts, called cost-sharing reductions (CSRs), if you make between $15,060 and $37,650 per year as an individual.
 Cost-sharing reductions help cover the portion of the bill you're responsible for paying when you visit the doctor.

 You can only get cost-sharing reductions if you have a Silver health plan.

-Are health insurance rates going up in MT?
+Are health insurance rates going up in Montana?

 The cost of health insurance rose an average of 9% from 2024 to 2025.